Mrs. Robinson: In popular culture

-The film Rumor Has It centers on the assumption that The Graduate is based on real events which become uncovered.
-The song "Mrs. Robinson" is featured in this film as well.

-People II: The Reckoning from the AJJ album People Who Can Eat People Are the Luckiest People in the World features a short interpolation of Mrs. Robinson.

 In early January 2010, after news of Iris Robinson (wife of Northern Ireland First Minister Peter Robinson) having an extramarital affair with the (40 years younger) adult child of a family friend became public, a group was set up on Facebook attempting to get the song "Mrs. Robinson" to No.1 in the Official UK Singles Chart for that week via download sales.
 It received coverage in The Telegraph and other British media, including coverage in gay-related publications because of the anti-gay principles of the Robinsons.

-The song plays during the Stratton Oakmont FBI raid scene in the 2013 film, The Wolf of Wall Street directed by Martin Scorsese.

 The song is included in Quentin Tarantino's 2019 film Once Upon a Time in Hollywood.
 It plays as an homage to The Graduate, in a scene in which Cliff Booth (Brad Pitt) spots the much younger Pussycat (Margaret Qualley).
 It also appears on the film's soundtrack.